Sports Medicine Tips for Managing Shin Splints

 At The Orthopaedic Center, our experienced team of orthopedic doctors is dedicated to helping Tulsa patients overcome any and all issues related to sports medicine and orthopedic care.
 Contact us today to learn more about how we can assist you with your specific needs.

-If this is an emergency, please call 9-1-1.
-If this is an urgent matter, please call our clinic at (918) 582-6800 during our business hours.
 If you choose to fill out this form, please allow 2-3 business days for a response from our team.
 Thank you!

 Accessibility Toolbar